everybodystudyclub/esc-cms/src/index.md

 We're going to launch an experimental virtual study club on Discord sometime in March 2021! _(...or maybe April, we'll see.)_

 Interested in joining?
-Want to help me run i?
+Want to help me run it?
 Or just want to hear updates?

 ✨ [Fill out the interest form](https://forms.gle/TBnHtxim8517Q8jT9)! ✨